 Legislative Administration Committee

-.710, includes the president of the Senate, the speaker of the House, members of the Senate appointed by the president and members of the House appointed by the speaker.
-The committee appoints an administrator to serve as its executive officer.
+.710, includes the president of the Senate, speaker of the House, members of the Senate appointed by the president and members of the House appointed by the speaker.
+The committee appoints its executive officer.
 The administrator’s office coordinates and oversees the operation of the following administrative units: